What is Wet Bottom Shoo-fly Pie?

 We did not very often eat dessert with breakfast at our house.
 But I know that many Amish families do serve wet bottom shoofly pie for breakfast quite regularly.

-My aunt made Amish shoofly pie every week because my uncle didn't think his breakfast was complete without a slice of pie.
+My aunt made shoofly pie every week because my uncle didn't think his breakfast was complete without a slice of pie.

 Do the Amish eat healthy food?
 (Wet bottom molasses crumb pie)